YinJC/uk-tex-faq/FAQ-newfunction.md

----
-layout: page
-title: Defining a new log-like function in LaTeX
+# Defining a new log-like function in LaTeX
----

 Use the `\mathop` command, as in:
 ```latex